Google Tag Manager Update 2026: GTM Containers Become Google Tags

 What the GTM Update Does NOT Change

-Before diving into the details, here are three critical clarifications directly from Simo Ahava's breakdown:
+Before diving into the details, here are three critical clarifications regarding the transition:

 1. GTM will NOT start collecting data automatically.
 Upgrading your container does not cause it to send hits to GA4, Google Ads, or Floodlight without your explicit configuration.